-Any courses taken at another university while a student is enroled at Burman must be within the following parameters.
+Any courses taken at another university while a student is enrolled at Burman must be within the following parameters.

-- 1. No more than 25% of credits needed for a major/ concentration/specialization/pre-professional may be taken off campus. - Transfer credits may not exceed half of the degree total including credits transferred upon admission to Burman. - Transfer courses will not be accepted as applicable to replace EDCI courses for the Bachelor of Education degree.
+- No more than 25% of credits needed for a major/ concentration/specialization/pre-professional may be taken off campus. - Transfer credits may not exceed half of the degree total including credits transferred upon admission to Burman. - Transfer courses will not be accepted as applicable to replace EDCI courses for the Bachelor of Education degree.

-If a student is using a course to meet a specific requirement or to raise a grade, the student must complete an Off-Campus Study form and submit it to the Registrar.
-The Registrar must approve such a course and in the case of #1, approval of the department must be obtained as well before it is taken at another post-secondary
+If a student is using a course to meet a specific requirement or to raise a grade, the student must complete an Off-Campus Study form available in the Student Portal.
+The Registrar must approve such a course and in the case of #1, approval of the department must be obtained as well before the course is taken at another post-secondary institution.